thin-edge/thin-edge.io_examples/StreamingAnalytics/ResourceMonitoring/README.md

 ## Running the Sample

-> Note: If you intend to modify or extend this sample it is recommended that
-> you delete the provided [config.yaml](config.yaml) file and use
-> `engine_deploy` from a full Apama installation to build a deployable version
-> of your project which you then copy to the thin-edge device.
-This is because
-> building out this sample is likely to break the configuration in
-> [config.yaml](config.yaml) and using `engine_deploy` works out the
-> correct initialization order when creating a deployable project.

 1. Copy the [project](project) directory to the `/etc/tedge/apama/project` directory on the thin-edge device.
 2. Restart the Apama service on the thin-edge device with `sudo service apama restart`.
 This will restart the correlator running the project that was copied in the previous step.